-The figure attached describes the concept of a
+The attached figure describes the concept of a

-global coordinate system
+global coordinate system (GCS) and a

-local coordinate system
+local coordinate system (LCS),

 both of which are commonly used to define the position and orientation of objects in 3D space.